What Is Anorexia? Symptoms, Causes, Health Risks & Treatment Options

 Anorexia mortality rate

-There are over 2,600 deaths per year from anorexia in the US.[4a]
-With a mortality rate of about 10%, anorexia deaths are typically due to malnutrition, complications, and suicide.
 The National Association of Anorexia Nervosa and Associated Disorders (ANAD) states, "eating disorders are among the deadliest mental illnesses."[4b]
-Thankfully, with treatment, people with anorexia can recover from this potentially fatal illness.
+Thankfully, with treatment, people can recover from this potentially fatal illness.

-[4a] Trace, S. E., Baker, J. H., Peñas-Lledó, E., & Bulik, C. M. (2013).
+4a.
+Trace, S. E., Baker, J. H., Peñas-Lledó, E., & Bulik, C. M. (2013).
 The genetics of eating disorders.
 Annual Review of Clinical Psychology, 9, 589-620.

-[4b]National Association of Anorexia Nervosa and Associated Disorders: Eating Disorder Statistics.
+4b.
+National Association of Anorexia Nervosa and Associated Disorders: Eating Disorder Statistics.

 How to help someone with anorexia

-The first step in seeking help for anorexia is to contact a reputable eating disorder treatment center.
-Anorexia treatment includes medical and psychiatric stabilization.
-This includes nutrition counseling and education, rest, and medication management.
 Once the individual is medically and physically stable, the treatment team can start to address other physical and mental health concerns.

 Anorexia nervosa treatment

-One of the first priorities in anorexia nervosa treatment is to restore weight and achieve medical and psychiatric stabilization.
-To support this, Eating Recovery Center provides around-the-clock nursing supervision, psychiatric care and medication management.
+To support this, the providers here at Eating Recovery Center (ERC) provide around-the-clock nursing supervision, psychiatric care and medication management.
 Nourishing meals and psychosocial support help individuals make progress in recovery so they can step down to lower levels of care.

-It is important to note that while our Inpatient and Residential programs offer 24/7 medical support to address the physical and psychiatric complications of anorexia, patients are not confined to a hospital bed or room.
+It is important to note that while our inpatient and residential programs offer 24/7 medical support to address the physical and psychiatric complications of anorexia, patients are not confined to a hospital bed or room.
 To the extent that they are physically able, patients participate in therapeutic programming and interact with a small community of patients and staff.

 To help patients build a foundation for recovery, ERC also offers: